Arittra-Bag/AIML-Project-Series/Project-1: Simple Chatbot/README.md

 4. Enter text in the input box, and the chatbot will generate responses based on the conversation history.

 5. To exit the chatbot, press `Ctrl+C` in the terminal where the script is running.

+## Disclaimer
+The generated output may not be accurate or precise.
+It is a machine-generated response and should be used at the user's discretion.
+The developer is not responsible for any inaccuracies or misuse of the information provided by the chatbot.
+Use the output safely and verify critical information from official sources.